SuperEllipse/CDE-101-demo/README.md

 #### Section 2 - Creating and scheduling an Airflow Job via CDE

 CDE uses Airflow for Job Orchestration.
+Follow these steps to create a CDE job of type "Airflow".

 * First, edit the "LC_airflow_config.py" file by setting the DAG name (line 22) to the name you will use for the Airflow Job.